-The Hotel de la Cloche (also known as Hotel De La Salle or Maison Natale) is situated at 40 Rue de l’Arbalete Street of the Crossbow.
+Hotel de La Cloche is where his character was formed through the influence of his parents, relatives, and younger siblings.
+The Hotel de la Cloche (also known as Hotel De La Salle or Maison Natale) is at 40 Rue de l’Arbalete Street of the Crossbow.

 It was built in 1545 and bought by Francois de la Salle in 1609.
 In this house in 1650 there lived a family of magistrates belonging to the nobility.
 Louis de La Salle, the future father of our founder, was a king’s counselor and president of the royal court in Reims.
 In 1650, Louis de La Salle married Nicolle Moet de Brouillet, the daughter of another king’s counselor, whose family was famous throughout the Champagne region for both their vineyards and their influence.
 The first child of the marriage was Jean Baptist de La Salle, born on April 30th, 1651.
 In French he was always called “Jean Baptiste” but in English he is known as “John Baptist.”
 He grew up in this house for the first 13 years of his life, surrounded by cousins and younger brothers and sisters.
 It was from Hotel de la Cloche that twice a day De La Salle would leave to follow lessons in the College des Bons Enfants.

 Here it was that John Baptist first learned the meaning of sorrow at the loss of his young brothers and sister, Remy, Marie-Anne and Jean-Louis.
-(This was not an uncommon occurrence in the society of the time; seven children out of eleven survived into adulthood.)
+This was not uncommon in the society of the time; seven children out of eleven survived into adulthood.

-In due time the Maison La Cloche became too small for a family that kept growing in size at close intervals: eleven children in twenty years of married life.
-So the De La Salle family moved to the Rue de Marguerite (Hotel des Postes).
+In due time, the Maison La Cloche became too small for a family that kept growing in size at close intervals– eleven children in 20 years of married life.
+The De La Salle family moved to the Rue de Marguerite (Hotel des Postes).

 The House Today